-Hello, this is Teppei in Koyo Orient Japan.
+Hello, this is Teppei of Koyo Orient Japan.

-We are the company developing and selling light-absorbing sheets "Fineshut" for the internal Stray light reduction.
+We are the company developing and selling light-absorbing sheets "FineShut" for internal Stray light reduction.
 So, we always need to know our competitors, especially we can't escape from the BLACKEST surface treatment “Vantablack”.

 However, the actual performance is relatively unknown.
 Looking at review comments, it seems there are many misunderstandings.
 It may quite limited who could have ever seen the actual Vantablack.

 So, in this blog, I would like to introduce Vantablack with mainly through the catalog.
-And explain the products and light-absorbing materials with also misunderstandings about them.
+And explain the products and light-absorbing materials as well as misunderstandings about them.

-The catalog used in this blog; you can easily get it at Surrey NanoSystems website.
+The catalog used in this blog is available on the Surrey NanoSystems website.
 Please click "Downloads" at the top of it.

 How much is the total stray light rate of Vantablack?